 As a result, we are instituting a new program that we believe will increase transparency and build trust in our industry.
 Although we will manage the program, we invite all retailers to share this information on their site.
 Retailers can download logos for participating manufacturers and brands here.

-As of October, 2021, we have asked manufacturers and brands to voluntarily participate in our certified steel program.
+Beginning in October of 2021, and annually afterward, we ask manufacturers and brands to voluntarily participate in our certified steel program.
 This program gives manufacturers and brands the opportunity to provide valid evidence or a signed statement that the steel compositions provided by the manufacturer are accurately represented.

 To gain certification, each manufacturer would need to provide, on an annual basis, a signed statement that the specifications represented by the manufacturer of all their products are accurate.